mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "If I could interject.
 The senate still believes that Liffa's mission is the only way out of this mess.
 They won't listen to an appeal."

 "This goes beyond my relationship with Liffa.
 This is about Holrag's secrets.
-All of Palinan is relying on them to lead the way, and still they refuse to share anything."
+All of Palinan is relying on them to lead the way, and still they keep us in the dark."

 "Holrag has a plan.
 We must play by their rules."

-"The fate of the world is far too much power for one province alone."
+"It's far too much power for one province to wield."

 "Perhaps you're right.
-But we have no other option."
+But our only other option is war."

-Melna sighed, exasperated at how the world let things go this far.
+Melna sighed, exasperated at how the world had come to this.
 "We need to find a way to force Holrag's hand."

-"Pleading directly to them will be met with nothing more than hostility.
-There is far too much to lose and very little to gain by bothering them"
+"Painting them as a villain will be met with hostility.
+There is very little to gain with a diplomatic approach."

 "What do you suggest then?
 We cower in fear, waiting for the day Holrag saves us all?"

 "You bowed to them when you sacrificed our grain.
 You bowed to them when you sent your own bundsmaman into their experiment.
 What did it gain for us?"

-Melna looked at her with smoldering eyes.

-"Our position in the senate has been maintained through the worst of times.
+Melna looked at her with smoldering eyes and explained herself, "Our position in the senate has been maintained through the worst of times.
 The nations continue to share knowledge and wealth to the benefit of everyone."

 "The senate?
 You don't find it strange that the conduit has been quiet lately?"